wezik/thop2/README.md

 - Zellij engine integration
 - Video showcase in README
 - Setup and Teardown configuration
+- Advanced detection of running tmux sessions (some form of tagging them)
 - Own interactive selection picker (instead of relying on fzf)